novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-135.md

 "......!"

-"Instead, tell them we'll cover the flight tickets, so they can come anytime."
+"Instead, tell them we'll cover the flight and accommodations, so they can come anytime."

 "Yes..."